dwhall/HeyMac/docs/HeyMacProtocol.md

 # HeyMac

-HeyMac is a Data Link Layer (Layer 2) protocol designed for use with low data rate, small payload radio modems such as a Semtech LoRa device.
+HeyMac is a flexible frame definition and communication protocol designed to carry Data Link (Layer 2) and Network (Layer 3) frames between modest data rate, small payload radio modems such as the Semtech SX127x.
 HeyMac is distilled from and incompatible with IEEE 802.15.4.

+HeyMac offers 16- and 64-bit addressing, multi-network and multi-hop capabilities.
+Extensions for cryptographic authentication and encryption are possible.

 This implementation of HeyMac:
 * includes a Physical Layer (Layer 1) LoRa radio driver copied